 - Musical sensor shows bad medicine plays false note from the phys.org news service

-- Musical instruments as sensors from the American Chemical Society
+- Musical instruments as sensors: a PDF document from the American Chemical Society

 Questions & Answers